California Institute of Technology: Rivalry with MIT

 In December 2009, some Caltech students declared that MIT had been sold and had become the Caltech East campus.
 A "sold" banner was hung on front of the MIT dome building and a "Welcome to Caltech East: School of the Humanities" banner over the Massachusetts Avenue Entrance.
 Newspapers and T-shirts were distributed, and door labels and fliers in the infinite corridor were put up in accordance with the "curriculum change."

 In September 2010, MIT students attempted to put a TARDIS, the time machine from the BBC's Doctor Who, onto a roof.
-Caught in midact, the prank was aborted.
+Caught in mid-act, the prank was aborted.
 In January 2011, Caltech students in conjunction with MIT students helped put the TARDIS on top of Baxter.
 Caltech students then moved the TARDIS to UC Berkeley and Stanford.

 In April 2014, during MIT's Campus Preview Weekend, a group of Caltech students handed out mugs emblazoned with the MIT logo on the front and the words "The Institute of Technology" on the back.
 When heated, the mugs turn orange, display a palm tree, and read "Caltech The Hotter Institute of Technology."
 Identical mugs continue to be sold at the Caltech campus store.